thequickfixer/linux-super/README.md

 # Welcome to linux-super

 Linux-super is a kernel patched for speed.
 This kernel isn't expected to be super secure, but secure to some degree.
+Expect missing things and bugs.

 # Requirements